Reinstall invites you to join us in revisiting PC gaming days gone by. Today, Andy goes out on a limb to reexamine Dead Space.

 There’s also appalling mouse/controller lag on some PCs.
 But wrestle with this stuff successfully and you’ll discover an enjoyable horror romp with a memorable setting and great set-pieces.

 In moving away from a single, focused setting and introducing more third-person shooting, the sequels never really recaptured the magic of the first game.
-Hopefully the next—if they ever make another—will take a step back and try another smaller, slower game like the first.
+Hopefully the next will take a step back and be another smaller, slower game like the first.
 Alien: Isolation is proof that bigger and louder isn’t always better.